 In North Texas, it is common to have fairly dense, clay-like soil that tends to be more alkaline than acidic.
 Ensuring good drainage during wet weather can be difficult.
 In dryer periods, the soil can harden and crack.
 Mulch can help create a stable, permeable layer that can regulate moisture better than the underlying soil.
 Mulch also insulates the shallow roots from swings in temperature that we can have during the spring and fall.
 Most native trees and shrubs are adapted to the natural soil pH and composition, and only need basic mulching.
 Other species, however, may benefit from slightly acidic mulch.

 At Texas Tree Surgeons, we love trees and we love our customers, and we believe that the more people learn about their trees, the better we can serve our community.
-We hope this article has helped answer your questions about stump grinding and what your options might be.
+We hope this article has helped answer your questions about mulch.
 If you have any specific questions, let us know, and we’ll be happy to send an arborist out to evaluate your needs and offer our suggestions and expertise.